-2.4.5 Every disclosure under clause 2.4.1 above must- ' '. escribe the approach to setting prices for non-standard contracts, ding- See Section 4 and Appendix A. (a) the extent of non-standard contract use, including the number of ICPs represented by non-standard contracts and the value of target revenue expected to be collected from consumers subject to non-standard contracts; (b) how the EDB determines whether to use a non-standard contract, including any criteria used; (c) any specific criteria or methodology used for determining prices for consumers subject to non-standard contracts and the extent to which these criteria or that methodology are consistent with the pricing principles; (2) Describe the EDB's obligations and responsibilities (if any) to consumers subject to non-standard contracts in the event that the supply of electricity lines services to the consumer is interrupted.
-This description must explain- See Section 4. (a) the extent of the differences in the relevant terms between standard contracts and non-standard contracts; (b) any implications of this approach for determining prices for consumers subject to non-standard contracts; distri gene escribe the EDB's approach to developing prices for electricity bution services provided to consumers that own distributed ration, including any payments made by the EDB to the owner of distributed generation, and including the- See Section 4. (a) prices; and (b) value, structure, and rationale for any payments to the owner of the distributed generation.
+2.4.5 Every disclosure under clause 2.4.1 above must- (1) De inclue escribe the approach to setting prices for non-standard contracts, ding- See Section 4 and Appendix A . (a) the extent of non-standard contract use, including the number of ICPs represented by non-standard contracts and the value of target revenue expected to be collected from consumers subject to non- standard contracts; (b) how the EDB determines whether to use a non-standard contract, including any criteria used; (c) any specific criteria or methodology used for determining prices for consumers subject to non-standard contracts and the extent to which these criteria or that methodology are consistent with the pricing principles; (2) De escribe the EDB's obligations and responsibilities (if any) to consumers See Section 4. subje ct to non-standard contracts in the event that the supply of electricity lines services to the consumer is interrupted.
+This description must expia the extent of the differences in the relevant terms between standard (u) contracts and non-standard contracts: (b) any implications of this approach for determining prices for consumers subject to non-standard contracts; (3) De distri escribe the EDB's approach to developing prices for electricity bution services provided to consumers that own distributed See Section 4. gene ration, including any payments made by the EDB to the owner of any distri buted generation, and including the- (a) prices; and (b) value, structure, and rationale for any payments to the owner of the distributed generation.